frenck/spook/documentation/integrations/cloud.md

 :alt: Screenshot showing a new device that provides control over your Home Assistant Cloud connection.
 :align: center

-Spook added a device and entities for Home Assistant Could.
+Spook added a device and entities for Home Assistant Cloud.
 ```

 ## Devices & entities